591291-hvl/ADA525DanielG/_posts/2023-10-18-Assignment-06-Input-Output.md

 ## Discussion

-Remember to keep in mind upper limit for voltage for electrical components.
+- Remember to keep in mind upper limit for voltage for electrical components.
 There is a reason a upper limit exists, and apparently it is to prevent it from getting destroyed.
 I got reminded of this when the MPU6050 chip stopped working.
 The voltage range for the chip is 2.375V-3.46V and i had been testing it with 5V.
 Meaning that most likely it got too hot and something got destroyed.

-Using a microcontroller to messure movement in 3 dimensions(?).
-Converting it into an angular system, x and y axis tilt.
-Using the tilt to turn on motors.
+- The plan was to attach the sensor on a circuit board and then build and encasing to mount on the drone, but due to time constraints and me burning the sensor this has to wait.
+So for this demostration the sensor data is being sendt over radio to the drone, and then the motors turn on by 4 different variables for power.
+The stabilization is not quite done, as the angle to power is currently a linear function but it should most likely be exponential or something of a high degree.
+If not i imagine it could wobble back and forward and worst case not give enough power to be able to prevent it from flipping.